pnnl/GenrAItOR/paper/paper.md

 --output_dir=./data
 ```

-This will produce two files in `./data`, one (`uniprot_context_results...`) with the raw results of querying uniprot for pathway information and abstracts, and the other (`uniprot_context_postprocessed...`) with context derived from those results and usable by the `RAFTDatasetPack` class from `llama-index`.
+This will produce two files in `./data`, one (`uniprot_context_results...`) with the raw results of querying UniProt for pathway information and abstracts, and the other (`uniprot_context_postprocessed...`) with context derived from those results and usable by the `RAFTDatasetPack` class from `llama-index`.

 To create synthetic question-answer pairs from this context, use the CLI with an OpenAI API key and optionally a Hugging Face API key: